What Future for Europe?

 About the Consultation

-This letter launches a broad process of consultation between CEC and its membership leading to the next CEC General Assembly in 2018.
-Many CEC Member Churches, Organisations in Partnership, and National Councils of Churches have participated in this process through a variety of means.
-Some have written responses, others have invited CEC leadership to ecumenical conferences, while still others have held group discussions and consultations.
-Throughout 2017, CEC is hosting a series of regional consultations to further this process and develop a truly European response to our common challenges.
+This letter launched a broad process of consultation between CEC and its membership leading to the 2018 Novi Sad General Assembly.
+Many Member Churches, Organisations in Partnership, and National Councils of Churches participated in this process through a variety of means.
+Some have written responses, others have invited Conference of European Churches leadership to ecumenical conferences, while still others have held group discussions and consultations.
+Throughout 2017, we hosted a series of regional consultations to further this process and develop a truly European response to our common challenges.

 All of us have a word to say on the future of the continent and in shaping Europe as our common home.